strangebit-io/hip-vpls/README.md

 At the moment the development is ongoing.
 Linux was selected as a target system and all the development currently done for this operating system.

-We are going to test the implementation using mininet and perhaps ONOS in our work.
-But that might change of course.
+We are going to test the implementation using Mininet simulation environment.

 # Usage